CANADA FX DEBT-C$ slips, but outperforms on PetroChina news

 TORONTO, Feb 10 (Reuters) - Canada's dollar slipped to its lowest in more than a week against the U.S. dollar on Thursday morning, pressured by overall risk aversion, but outperformed other currencies as PetroChina made a big investment in a Canadian natural gas asset.

-After nine months of talks, Encana Corp (ECA.TO: Quote) announced late Wednesday that it will sell half of a prolific Canadian shale gas project to PetroChina (601857.SS: Quote) for C$5.4 billion, marking the largest Chinese investment yet in a foreign natural gas asset.
+After nine months of talks, Encana Corp (ECA.TO) announced late Wednesday that it will sell half of a prolific Canadian shale gas project to PetroChina (601857.SS) for C$5.4 billion, marking the largest Chinese investment yet in a foreign natural gas asset.
 [ID:nN09296031]

 "Where we are positioned relative to other currencies overnight is largely reflecting foreign investment news overnight.
 That's giving us a little bit of outperformance relative to other currencies in this risk-off environment," said David Watt, senior currency strategist at RBC Capital Markets.